Restoring Images Captured in Arbitrary Hybrid Adverse Weather Conditions in One Go: Concluding Remarks

 \section{Concluding Remarks}

 In this paper, we proposed a novel unified framework, namely RAHC to restore arbitrary hybrid adverse weather conditions in one go.
 In contrast to existing frameworks, RAHC can handle severely deteriorated scenarios suffered from hybrid weather degradations and restore arbitrary hybrid conditions with a single trained model by a concise and flexible scheme.
-Meanwhile, MHBB provides comprehensive degradation characterization and representation support for multiple simultaneous weather.
+Meanwhile, MHBB provides comprehensive degradation characterization and representation support.
 In addition, we propose a hybrid adverse conditions generation pipeline, based on which sufficient training data can be generated cost-effectively.
-And then finally established HAC dataset contains $\sim\!316K$ image pairs of 31 weather conditions, which richness, diversity, and adequacy render it a competent evaluator.
-Extensive experiments on our HAC and conventional datasets manifest the effectiveness, superiority, and robustness of RACH.
+And then finally established HAC dataset contains $\sim\!316K$ image pairs of 31 types, which richness and diversity render it a competent evaluator.
+Extensive experiments on HAC and conventional datasets manifest the effectiveness, superiority, and robustness of our proposed RACH.
 We expect this work to provide insights into arbitrary hybrid adverse conditions restoration and steer future research on this Gordian knot.